What is DIBELS?

 All Kindergarten and 1st graders with no prior DIBELS data are required to participate in DIBELS as a dyslexia (potential reading difficulties) screener.

-All other 1st, 2nd and 3rd grade students will participate in either the DIBELS or MAP reading assessments in the 2019-20 school year.
+All other 1st, 2nd and 3rd grade students will participate in either the DIBELS or MAP reading assessments.
 Check with your student's school to see whether your student participates in DIBELS or MAP reading.

 What does it measure?

 DIBELS measure early literacy skills based on the five "Big Ideas in Beginning Reading."
-You can learn about how teachers are using these five ideas by visiting the Instruction, Curriculum, and Assessment page.
+You can learn about how teachers are using these five ideas by visiting the Office of Teaching and Learning Core Academics page.